 For example, the single biggest factor in determining if a claim is associated with a given case was the time that elapses between the opening of that case and the filing of a claim.
 However, the reverse engineered report determined that a host of factors (not just time) played a role in the model’s output.

 A worthwhile AI model is one that can adapt to change and perpetuate its value well into the future.

 After all, data changes.
 There are new cases, new patients, new codes, new clients, new laws.
 If you build a model that cannot adapt to what will be demanded of it in the future, you have less a piece of cutting-edge technology, and more a future paperweight.

 When devising both of the models that the client is utilizing, our data architects built in a continuing education component.

 “We wanted this model to be set up for retraining,” Nguyen said.
 “We built it so that, as new data comes in, the client can run a fairly automated process to update the model and how the model weighs the inputs and that will affect outcomes and predictions.
 The model itself has built-in resilience.”

 This isn’t just a Saxony innovation – it’s an AI best practice.

-“If someone is not doing this, they are not doing AI in the right way,” Stein said.
+“If someone is not doing this, they are not doing AI in the right way,” Nguyen said.
 “At the end of the day, you want a malleable model that can be retrained.”

 Results and Lessons Learned